🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Bonus Mini Tips To Finish The Look

-And that’s your after-Christmas glow-up.
+And that is your after Christmas glow-up.
 No pine needles, no Santa, just a fresh, layered winter home that feels intentional and seriously cozy.
-Start with one or two ideas and build from there—your January self will be obsessed.
-FYI, you don’t need a shopping spree; small swaps make the biggest difference.
-You’ve got this.
+The best part of these after Christmas decor ideas is that you do not need a shopping spree; small swaps make the biggest difference.
+Start with one or two, build from there, and your January self will be obsessed.
+You've got this.
+Happy nesting!

 FAQ

-3. Can I keep Christmas decorations up after Christmas?
+Can I keep some Christmas decorations up after Christmas?